fadyayad016/TaskManagerApp/README.md

 React Native Task Manager App
 This is a simple task manager application built with React Native and Expo.
 It allows users to add, view, complete, and delete tasks.
-This project was created as a part of the Chapter One front-end tech screen.
+This project was created as a part of the front-end tech screen for the company Chapter One.

 Features
 Add a Task: Users can type a task into the input field and press "Add" to add it to their list.